ItsAlbertZhang/WangdaoC/README.md

 # WangdaoHomework
-This is the homework of Wangdao Camp.
+This is the C language homework of Wangdao Camp.

 Opening the .xcodeproj file with Xcode to run this project.